 - Do you know where the Court is located?

-- To avoid running into the respondent/respondent’s family or supporters in the parking lot or on the way into the courthouse, consider arriving early and bringing a friend or family member as support (or both).
+- To avoid running into the Respondent/Respondent’s family or supporters in the parking lot or on the way into the courthouse, consider arriving early and bringing a friend or family member as support (or both).

 If you are considering having an attorney with you at the hearing, start looking for one today.

-- Contact the Domestic Violence Community Resources in your county for legal help and shelter (if needed).
+Do not wait until the day before the hearing.
+Contact the Domestic Violence Community Resources in your county for legal help and shelter (if needed).

 Gather any evidence you think may help prove your case.
 This includes: